Our Lady of Lourdes Parish Church, San Ġwann: Interior

 The Titular Painting of Our Lady of Lourdes in San Ġwann.

-The titular painting, an exemplary piece by B’Kara artist Profs. Ġuzeppi Briffa, was completed in 1959.
+The titular painting, an exemplary piece by B’Kara artist Ġuzeppi Briffa, was completed in 1959.
 It depicts a serene scene of the cave where the Madonna of Lourdes appeared, with Our Lady draped in a flowing white gown, while Bernadette gazes upon her.
 This artwork stands as a testament to Briffa's innovative integration of modern elements into Maltese church art.